Print

 3. Preheat oven to 350°F (177°C).
 Line two large baking sheets with parchment paper or silicone baking mats.
 Set aside.

 4. Roll balls of dough (about 1 and 1/2 Tablespoons of dough per cookie) and place 2 inches apart on the baking sheets.
-I recommend using a cookie scoop since the dough can be sticky.
+I recommend using a medium cookie scoop since the dough can be sticky.
 Bake for 11-12 minutes or until lightly browned on the sides.
 The centers will look soft and under-baked.
 Remove from the oven and let cool on baking sheet for 5 minutes before transferring to a wire rack to cool completely.
 The cookies will continue to “set” on the baking sheet during this time.

 5. Cover and store leftover cookies at room temperature for up to 1 week.